 - Program Threats:

-A program was written by a cracker to hijack the security or to change the behaviour of a normal process.
+A program was written by a cracker to hijack the security or to change the behavior of a normal process.
 In other words, if a user program is altered and further made to perform some malicious unwanted tasks, then it is known as Program Threats.

 - System Threats:

 These threats involve the abuse of system services.
 They strive to create a situation in which operating-system resources and user files are misused.
 They are also used as a medium to launch program threats.

 An infamous threat, known most widely.
 It is a self-replicating and malicious thread that attaches itself to a system file and then rapidly replicates itself, modifying and destroying essential files leading to a system breakdown.